MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 ---
-title: Manage users and roles | Microsoft Docs
+title: Manage users and roles
-description: Learn how to manage users and Role Centres in Business Central.
+description: Learn how to manage user profiles and Role Centres in Business Central.
+Profiles allow administrators to centrally define and manage what users can see and do.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.search.keywords: profiles, users
-ms.date: 04/01/2021
+ms.date: 06/14/2021
 ms.author: edupont
-ms.openlocfilehash: 8ccfd6b7e39acc460fcd32dbc2f20fb71fc01ae0
+ms.openlocfilehash: 74f8b0a7bdd4c95bee12b14c8354de68cafc1649
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5776982"
+ms.locfileid: "6443145"
 ---
-# <a name="manage-profiles"></a>Manage Profiles
+# <a name="manage-user-profiles"></a>Manage User Profiles

 All users of [!INCLUDE[prod_short](includes/prod_short.md)] are assigned a profile that reflects their business role, the department they work in, or another categorisation.
 Profiles allow administrators to define and manage centrally what different user types can see and do in the user interface so they can perform their business tasks efficiently.